Addressing Social Isolation: How Older Adults Can Combat Loneliness

 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

-Social isolation can happen when an individual withdraws from society to the point that they rarely or never have contact with other human beings.
+Social isolation can happen when an individual withdraws from contact with other people or is prevented from engaging in interpersonal interaction.
 This type of isolation can contribute to physical and mental health challenges such as depression, impaired immunity, poor sleep quality, and accelerated cognitive decline.
 A variety of situations may cause a person to become socially isolated, potentially including adverse childhood experiences, grief, unemployment, substance use disorder, and transportation challenges.
 Social media often contributes to the isolation many feel today.
-Therapy, whether online or in person, can be one way to effectively address social isolation and begin to reintegrate into society.
+Therapy, whether online or in person, can be one way to effectively address social isolation and begin to form a robust support system.

 What is social isolation?

-Social isolation can affect people of all ages, but it often seems to affect those with a lifelong pattern of being isolated or having very few friends.
+Isolation can impact people of all ages, but it is more prevalent in older individuals, who may experience reduced social interaction due to health concerns, changing living arrangements, and other factors.
+Among the general population, isolation often affects those with a pattern of avoiding social situations.
 When someone is isolated from most of society, they may confine themself to their home and minimize contact with family or friends.
-This can become a pattern in the face of potentially stressful or overwhelming social or environmental situations, so an individual may learn to avoid interaction as it can become uncomfortable over time.
+This can become a pattern in the face of potentially stressful or overwhelming social or environmental situations, which may lead to further withdrawal.

 *If you or someone you know is experiencing suicidal thoughts, help is available.
 You can contact the 988 Suicide & Crisis Lifeline 24/7 at 988.